Calico Bush (novel): Critical reception

-Besides receiving the Newbery Honor Award for 1932, Calico Bush was well received by critics.
+Considered by some to be her best novel, it was well received by critics.
 Saturday Review called it "a really good book, simple in its narrative, meaty, sincere".
 According to The New York Times, "Adult readers as well as boys and girls will be grateful to Rachel Field for this fine and absorbing tale."

-Decades later the book was still well-regarded.
-Children's literature expert May Hill Arbuthnot called Calico Bush "unusual and powerful" It is, she said, a "model of sound historical fiction.
+Decades later, the book was still well-regarded.
+Children's literature expert May Hill Arbuthnot called Calico Bush "unusual and powerful" and "model of sound historical fiction.
 The picture of the times and the people is not only authentic but unusually balanced."